ubiubi18/IIP-demurrage/README.md

 **Test Cases**:
 Test cases will need to be written to ensure the correct deduction of the demurrage tax and its redistribution to miners.

+**Example Impact of 2% Demurrage Tax on iDNA Wallets**

+1. **Wallet with 100 iDNA**:
+    - **Current APY when staked**: 187.9%
+    - **Current APY when unstaked**: 0% (assuming no rewards for unstaked coins)

+    **With 2% Demurrage Tax**:
+    - **Staked**: The wallet will lose 2 iDNA annually due to the tax.
+However, with the APY of 187.9%, the wallet would earn 187.9 iDNA in rewards.
+The net gain would be 185.9 iDNA, making the effective APY 185.9%.
+    - **Unstaked**: The wallet will lose 2 iDNA annually due to the tax, with no rewards to offset this loss.
+The net loss would be 2 iDNA annually.

+2. **Wallet with 100,000 iDNA**:
+    - **Current APY when staked**: 86%
+    - **Current APY when unstaked**: 0% (assuming no rewards for unstaked coins)

+    **With 2% Demurrage Tax**:
+    - **Staked**: The wallet will lose 2,000 iDNA annually due to the tax.
+With the APY of 86%, the wallet would earn 86,000 iDNA in rewards.
+The net gain would be 84,000 iDNA, making the effective APY 84%.
+    - **Unstaked**: The wallet will lose 2,000 iDNA annually due to the tax, with no rewards to offset this loss.
+The net loss would be 2,000 iDNA annually.

+---

+**Conclusion**:
+The 2% demurrage tax has a more significant impact on larger wallets in absolute terms, but when considering the rewards from staking, the net effect on APY is relatively small.
+However, for unstaked coins, the tax represents a pure loss, incentivizing holders to stake their coins and actively participate in the network.
+This ensures that even large holders contribute to the network's security and health, rather than merely hoarding coins.

 **Implementation**:
 Details of the implementation will be provided once the proposal is accepted and before it's finalized.